What is Community Supported Agriculture?

 It’s not the right program for everyone.
 We find that the people who look forward to their box love vegetables, love to cook, take the time to cook often during the week and are flexible enough to create meals with what they have on hand.
 They also tend to be curious eaters, willing to try something new.
 If they have too much of something, they can or freeze it for use later.
 Eating fresh food involves a serious time commitment towards its preparation, but the delicious results are worth it.

 It is your responsibility to remember to pick up your box on Wednesday.
-Your site manager usually reminds you when they find any box left behind and no initials next to your name on the signin sheet.
-However, site managers are busy people too, so don't assume they will call you (even tho they probably will).
+If you can't come on Wednesday, call or email us with that information, and a date you will be here to get your Share.
+We will remind you when we find a box left behind and no initials next to your name on the signin sheet.

 Chuck and I share these thoughts because we want you to be happy with your investment in our CSA program.